MR-dot-15/Encryptor/README.md

 ### Intention

-Having an easy to use encrytor, developing (and modifying) which would be just enough to finish a cup of coffee.
+Having an easy to use encryptor, time-taken to develop (and modifying) which would be just enough to finish a cup of coffee.

 ### How to use